Skip to Content

 Crews will clean all unobstructed portions of a City street when they are in your neighbourhood; and, then they move on to the next neighbourhood in order to ensure efficiency and keep on schedule.
 In the event of a street obstruction, crews will return in several weeks, when the main program is completed in all neighbourhoods.

 To help alleviate obstructions, the City releases information publicly to residents in advance of the program to remind them of how they can help crews make a clean sweep.
-To receive City news and alerts, please sign up at www.westkelownacity.ca/subscribe.
+To receive City updates, please sign up for news and alerts.

 Our crews also post signs at neighbourhood main entrances in advance of street sweeping, reminding residents to park off street so equipment can effectively clean the road.